 EK9 KNOWLEDGE: Honda Recaro L-Modular / SRD / Speed seats

-What is right and what wrong?
+What is right and what is wrong?
 Well, if you start to dig deeper, you find the original seat is not a single seat, but a modular system, called the Recaro L-Modular:

 Modular means that you could choose from a variety of different back and lower cushions and combine them to a seat that fitted your needs.